squinkylabs/SquinkyVCV/docs/sq2.md

 By default, every time you select a new note (with cursor or keyboard), it plays on the first output channel.
 This lets you hear the notes as you are editing.
 If you don’t like this, it may be turned off in the context menu.

-Holding down the tab key will let you quickly hear all the notes in your sequence, one at a time.
+Holding down the tab key while auditioning will let you quickly hear all the notes in your sequence, one at a time.

 ## Looping and editing while playing

 The looping feature lets you play a range of bars, which can be quite useful when you are editing notes and don’t want to play from the start every time.
-Looping is toggled on and off with the L key.
+Looping is toggled on and off with the l key.
 The loop range is always the range shown in the note editor (the two bar range on the screen).

 Looping may be turned on and off while Seq++ is running, and of course you may edit the notes as the sequencer plays.
 You may also move the loop points in time by moving the edit cursor.
 Moving by whole bars with the home and end keys is probably the most useful.